manumafe98/MyObsidianNotes/Python/Classes.md

-[[Python]] classes consist of attributes (variables) and methods ([[Functions]]) that define the behavior of the objects created from them.
+[[Python]] classes consist of attributes (variables) and methods ([[Python/Functions]]) that define the behavior of the objects created from them.
 The attributes store the data for each object, and the methods define the operations that can be performed on the object's data.

 Example:
 ```python